abhii1/PhoneBook/README.md

 >Application help user to ___

-● Adding a contact
+● Adding a contact <br />

-● Modifying an existing contact
+● Modifying an existing contact  <br />

-● Deleting a contact
+● Deleting a contact  <br />

-● Get all contacts (10 contacts per page by default)
+● Get all contacts (10 contacts per page by default)  <br />

-● Search a contact by name or email address (10 results per page by default)
+● Search a contact by name or email address (10 results per page by default)  <br />

 Application has inbuild database by MongoDb atlas and uses python pymongo module to interact with database